cmatth25/722_Group/TreeBuilding.md

 ```
 First, let's test some of our tree building assumptions.
 I went through the MFP mode of iqtree that picks the best model for you based on log-liklihood scores and the Bayesian information criterion, which I won't get into.
 We can discuss the model it chose after.

 While good, tree building assumptions are TRSH: treelikeness(bases descend from the same bifurcating tree), reversibility (mutations are just as likely to occur in reverse), stationarity (base frequencies remain constant) and homogeneity (subsitution rates remain constant).
+Here we use iqtree2's symtest to test for homogeneity and stationarity.
+sym tests both, marginal symmetry tests stationarity and internal symmetry tests homogeneity.

 ```
  /usr/local-centos6/iqtree/version2.2/iqtree2 -s SNPs_in_majority0.75_matrix.fasta -m GTR+ASC+R2 -b 20 --symtest-only
 ```
+If you have bad data that you feel you need to include, the suggestion is test the results with and without the bad data to ensure they're consistent.
 ```
 cat SNPs_in_majority0.75_matrix.fasta.symtest.csv
 ```